practice image

-Intelligent Defense of Arson Charges
+Intelligent Defense of Massachusetts Arson Charges

-To successfully represent an individual accused of arson, a criminal defense lawyer must have a thorough understanding of the multi-disciplinary approach to law enforcement’s solving and proving arson cases.
+To successfully represent an individual accused of arson, a Massachusetts criminal defense lawyer must have a thorough understanding of the multi-disciplinary approach to law enforcement’s solving and proving arson cases.
 Arson investigation involves more than a routine police investigation into who set a fire; it’s a joint effort between the municipal police and fire departments and, if serious enough, the Office of the State Fire Marshall, a division of the Massachusetts State Police.
 An arson investigation is not limited to members of law enforcement examining the smoldering remains of a burned building for clues; indeed, it may include forensic accountants, chemists, electricians and, even, plumbers.

-Attorney Kevin J. Mahoney worked with the Boston Fire Department and a forensic accountant to meticulously piece together a convincing case against the owner of 84 Essex Street for starting the devastating 9-alarm Chinatown fire to win a civil trial verdict of $389,000.00 in Ming's Import, Inc., et al. v.
+Massachusetts criminal defense Attorney Kevin J. Mahoney worked with the Boston Fire Department and a forensic accountant to meticulously piece together a convincing case against the owner of 84 Essex Street for starting the devastating 9-alarm Chinatown fire to win a civil trial verdict of $389,000.00 in Ming’s Import, Inc., et al. v.
 Stephen L., et al. The fire was caught on film by CBS’s show 48 Hours.
 Attorney Mahoney successfully defended John Rousseau, who had been indicted for five separate arsons in the Town of Clinton.

 The fire department, together with the municipal police and Office of the State Fire Marshall, will attempt to determine if the fire was deliberately set, the result of an accident, or caused by faulty electrical wiring.
 “Solving” a suspected case of arson is inherently difficult because the fire, as well as the water and chemicals used to put out the flames, consumes or damages much of the evidence.